Everything carries me to you,

 First of all, I am always story-driven.
 Furthermore, I like to mix the perceived reality with memories, dreams, or elements from an imaginary world, or poetry.
 Because I believe that our childhood can be a great source of inspiration.
-When you make the effort to free your mind from everyday’s grown up conventions, you can re-discover such narrative elements through your childhood memories.
-And this is were beautiful and inspiring things occur.
+When you make the effort to free your mind from every day’s grown-up conventions, you can re-discover such narrative elements through your childhood memories.
+And this is where beautiful and inspiring things occur.

 Wedding Video in Morocco

-While editing this elopement film, my aim was to create a visual poetry based on 3 totally different texts.
+While editing this elopement film, I aimed to create a visual poetry based on 3-different texts.
 Therefore, the film evolves in three parts.
-My main inspiration derived from the repetition of the 5 muslim daily prayers, which I have witnessed during the period of Ramadan in Marrakech.
-Furthermore, I have used some elements from the tale of Alice in wonderland, such as the possibility to pass throught a looking glass and explore a different parallel dimension.
+My main inspiration derived from the repetition of the 5 Muslim daily prayers, which I have witnessed during the period of Ramadan in Marrakech.
+Furthermore, I have used some elements from the tale of Alice in Wonderland, such as the possibility to pass through a looking glass and explore a different parallel dimension.

-As a Morocco wedding videographer, I am really excited to be able to create such stories, out of the industry mainstream and of the wedding trends.
-For the best possible experience I suggest that you watch the destination wedding film above in full screen and play loud.
+As a Morocco wedding videographer, I am excited to be able to create such stories, out of the industry-mainstream and the wedding trends.
+For the best possible experience, I suggest that you watch the destination wedding film above in full screen and play it loud.

-We have then travelled all the way till the arid desert of Agafay.
+We then traveled to the arid desert of Agafay.
 The couple exchanged their vows in the middle of the Morrocan desert in a unique scenery.
 This destination elopement video explores the concept of love through the possible co-existence of several parallel versions of our universe.

-Marrakech is always freneticly busy with people, sounds, smells, and I have tried to recreate this atmosphere in the film.
-Furthermore, elements of dream-like sequences and Inception inspired bending walls, or inversed horizons, have enabled me to recreate an imaginary journey towards happiness.
+Marrakech is always frenetically busy with people, sounds, and smells, and I have tried to recreate this atmosphere in the film.
+Furthermore, elements of dream-like sequences and Inception-inspired bending walls, or inversed horizons, have enabled me to recreate an imaginary journey toward happiness.